haiwen/seafile-admin-docs/manual/upgrade/upgrade_docker.md

     The following fields merit particular attention:

     !!! note
-        The following variables should be copied from the existing configuration files (e.g., `seafile.conf`).
+        The following variables should be copied from the existing configuration files (e.g., `.env`, `seafile.conf`).

     | Variable                        | Description                                                                                                   | Default Value                   |
     | ------------------------------- | ------------------------------------------------------------------------------------------------------------- | ------------------------------- |